High confidence inference on the probability an individual benefits from treatment using experimental or observational data with known propensity scores: Introduction

-with some target frequentist confidence level.
-This interpretation with respect to PIBT is motivated by that of \citet{fayMannU2018} for the bootstrap confidence intervals they calculate using the PIBT bound estimators of \citet{fanSooPark2010} in the randomized experiment setting.

-\subsubsection{Overview of our contributions}
+\subsection{Overview of our contributions}

-The contributions of the present work are as follows. \begin{enumerate} \item For the bounds on the marginal probability an individual benefits from treatment which are estimated with data from a randomized controlled trial (RCT), we derive a closed-form concentration inequality depending on only the sample size and the desired frequentist confidence level.
-As discussed in Section \ref{sec:powerAnalysisMargPIBTCase}, this allows for a formal statistical power analysis, albeit conservative, but notably without the requirement of an asymptotic limiting distribution nor the specification of any unknown parameters (e.g. plausible effect sizes). \item Making strategic use of regression residuals, we also discuss how to estimate, possibly in an observational setting, the PIBT conditional on strata of an individual's pre-treatment co-variates.
-We accompany the proposed approach to study heterogeneity in PIBT with a simple but general theorem that suggests how to extend or obviate from this approach with regression residuals.
-For the approach with regression residuals, we provide tailored versions of the general statement that allow for a frequentist confidence interpretation simultaneously at all pre-treatment covariate strata.
-In Section \ref{sec:powerAnalysisCondCase}, we provide an extended discussion of the application of this result to the canonical linear regression model. \end{enumerate}
+For the bounds on the marginal probability an individual benefits from treatment which are estimated with data from a randomized experiment or observational study with known treatment probabilities, we derive in Section \ref{sec:margITEMakBnds} a closed-form concentration inequality depending on only the sample size and the desired frequentist confidence level.
+As discussed in Section \ref{sec:powerAnalysisMargPIBTCase}, this allows for a formal statistical power analysis, albeit conservative, but notably without the requirement of an asymptotic limiting distribution nor the specification of any unknown parameters (e.g. plausible effect sizes).
+Our main results are presented in a general manner in terms of sub-groups, delineated by pre-treatment features, and estimators for bounds on $\pibt$ based on inverse probability of treatment weighting (IPTW) \citep{imbens_rubin_2015,hernan2020}.
+The inference on $\pibt$ with a randomized experiment is handled as a specific case.

-The existing mathematical results we exploit include the following.
-Key to establishing the population-level target bounds on PIBT, we use the Makarov bounds first introduced in \citet{makarovBounds} and later generalized in \citep{Frank1987BestpossibleBF,WILLIAMSON199089}.
-These works establish a distribution-free bound on the cumulative distribution function (CDF) on the sum (or difference or product) of two or more random variables having any unknown joint distribution and fixed marginal distributions.
-For the non-asymptotic concentration results (the margin of error derivations), the novel contribution of this paper, we use the Dvoretzky–Kiefer–Wolfowitz (DKW) inequality \citep{DKWIneq1956,massartDKWIneq1990,NaamanDKWIneq2021}.
-The DKW inequality gives a distribution free, non-asymptotic deviation inequality for the supremum difference at any evaluation point between a target CDF and its empirical analogue estimated with a sample of independent and identically distributed (i.i.d.) random variables.